hejun5448/tuya-industry-app-sdk/README.md

 ## License

-Tuya IoT App SDK Core is available under the MIT license.
+Tuya Industry App SDK is available under the MIT license.
 Please see the [LICENSE](https://github.com/tuya/tuya-iot-app-sdk-core/blob/main/LICENSE) file for more info.